sobitcorp/Duke3DHD/README.md

-# Duke3DHD - HD textures and Widescreen in DOS Duke3D
+# Duke3DHD - HD and Widescreen in DOS Duke3D

 **Requirements:**
 * Duke3D (any v1.3 - v1.5)